geocoder-php/Geocoder/src/Provider/Geoip/Readme.md

 [![Monthly Downloads](https://poser.pugx.org/geocoder-php/geoip-provider/d/monthly.png)](https://packagist.org/packages/geocoder-php/geoip-provider)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-This is the Bing Maps provider from the PHP Geocoder.
+This is the Geoip provider from the PHP Geocoder.
 This is a **READ ONLY** repository.
 See the [main repo](https://github.com/geocoder-php/Geocoder) for information and documentation.

 ### Install